heidisu/actor-invaders/README.md

 There are many ways to think about the bullets and how they should be modelled in the system.
 Are they owned by the object firing them, or do they live separately from the object creating them?
 Here we will let the bullets live separate from the object triggering the creation of them.
 But we need some bookkeeping to be able to deliver a list of current bullets and their positions to the `GUI`actor.
 We will terminate bullets when they move outside the screen or when they hit another object.
 Thus, we will also make a `BulletManager` to keep track of the total set of bullets in the game.
 The bullets themselves are tiny actors that keep track of their own position, and stop themselves if they move outside the screen.

 ### The Bullet
 The `Bullet`actor has three private field; an `id`, and the position `posX` and `posY`.
-To have an `id`  is useful for more effective updates of the `GUI`, and also the actor name has to be unqiue, so the id will be appended to the name when the bullets are created.
+The `id`  is useful for more effective updates of the `GUI`, and also the actor name has to be unqiue, so the id will be appended to the name when the bullets are created.
 The `posX`is never updated, the bullets move in straight lines.
 We will have two types of bullets, those fired by the player, and those fired by the aliens, but for now we will only think of bullets as fired from the player and moving upwards.
 * Make a constructor in the `Bullet` that takes the in the three fields `id`, `posX` and `posY`, and sets the matching private fields.
 Add a static `props` method, that takes in the same three fields, and returns the props with `Props.create`.
 * In the receive builder we will match for the `Tick`message.
   * Update the `posY`of the `Bullet`.
 Again, pick a suitable number, 10 might be the number.
   * If `posY`is outside the screen, we will stop the bullet.
-There are [several ways of stopping](https://doc.akka.io/docs/akka/2.5/actors.html#stopping-actors) an actor, depending on the what needs to be done when an actor stops.
+There are [several ways of stopping](https://doc.akka.io/docs/akka/2.5/actors.html#stopping-actors) an actor, depending on what needs to be done when an actor stops.
 We can just go for the simple `getContext().stop(getSelf())`.
-  * Otherwise, if the bullet it not outside the screen, we should create a `BulletDto` and tell that back to the sender (which should be the same as the parent).
-The sender for this bullet is `BulletDto.Sender.Player`.
+  * Otherwise, if the bullet it not outside the screen, we should create a `BulletDto` and tell that back to the message sender (which should be the same as the parent).
+The sender in the `BulletDto` should be `BulletDto.Sender.Player`.

 ### The BulletManager
 The `BulletManager` will create new bullets and keep track of the `BulletDto` it receives.
 On every tick it will send the tick further down to each bullet, and send the current list of `BulletDto`s back to `Game`.
 Note that the manager will not need to wait for the bullets to update their position before it sends the list of dtos back to the `Game`.
 It just happily send the current situation, so the updates from the `Bullet`actors will take effect in a later tick.